fizban007/Aperture3/README.md

 I recommend going through the `sim.conf` file to see what options are available, and read `main.cpp` to see how to change initial conditions.

+# How to plot

+A simple python script is included in the `python` directory to make plots of phase-space diagrams of particles.
+It accepts one parameter which is the data directory.
+By default the simulation will output data to `Data` directory and everything will be under a timestamped subdirectory.
+Say a simulation was done on 2018-02-01 at 11:02am, then to plot its result, run:

+    ./make_plots.py ../Data/Data20180201-1102

+However, it is pretty rigid on how many frames to draw and at what interval.
+So change those in the python script directly when you need to customize those.